 We would do pro bono work for important non-profits that can’t afford our expertise otherwise.

-In spite of having all that money in our bank accounts, we would still work hard because we consider hard work to be a virtue and a way of life.
+In spite of having all that success, we would still work hard because we consider hard work to be a virtue and a way of life.

-Now, the key question is, of course, what could I (or you) implement already today — even without winning an actual lottery?
+Now, the key question is, of course, what could you (or I) implement already today — even without winning an actual lottery?